ishine/ttts/README.md

 # Inference

-Please check the `api_zh.py` for inference detail.
+Please check the `api.py` for inference detail.

+# FineTuning

+Change the load path in train_v3.py with pretrained model, then train it.
+About the dataset, your should preprocess the text and audio path and latin.
+You can refer to `ttts/prepare/2_romanize_text.py` for some info.

 # Acknowledgements
 - [Tortoise](https://github.com/neonbjb/tortoise-tts) which is the start of this repo.